WebexCommunity/webex-node-bot-framework/README.md

   bot.say('markdown', `You said: ${trigger.prompt}`);
 }, '**echo** - I\'ll echo back the rest of your message');
 ```

+This release also includes updated [Contribution Guidelines](./docs/contributing.md) including details on [running the tests](./tests.md)

 * May, 2020 - Version 2 introduces a some new configuration options designed to help developers restrict access to their bot.
 This can be helpful during the development phase (`guideEmails` parameter) or for production bots that should be restricted for use to users that have certain email domains (`restrictedToEmailDomains` parameter).
 See [Membership-Rules README](./docs/membership-rules-readme.md)